hmemcpy/hmemcpy.com/content/posts/winforms-bug-nodemousedoubleclick-event-in-treeview-will-sometimes-have-wrong-node-in-eventargs/index.md

 Double clicking on **Fonts** makes the following happen:
 {{ image(path="image18.png") }}

-Notice where the cursor is &#8211; that's the node that was passed in the event handler.
+Notice where the cursor is: that's the node that was passed in the event handler.
 Apparently, during the expand, if there are more child nodes that fit on the screen, the parent node scrolls to the top, but the cursor stays in the same place where the double click occurred.

 I googled up this problem and I found that this bug was [reported on Connect](http://connect.microsoft.com/VisualStudio/feedback/ViewFeedback.aspx?FeedbackID=304958), and it will be fixed in the next version.